computerserviceips/PS-SFTA/README.md

 - Pass `-SuppressNewAppAlert` to disable the "new app installed" default-assignment prompts by setting the `NoNewAppAlert` policy flag for the current user (and HKLM when elevated) before writing associations.
 - Capture a run log via `-LogFile <path>`; if you pass only a filename (no directory), the log is written to your `%TEMP%` directory.
 Combine this with `-Silent` to run unattended without console output while still writing a transcript.
 - After setting associations, SFTA now restarts `explorer.exe` to immediately apply the new defaults in the shell and file picker dialogs.
+- Use `-AllowedGroup` (or specify a group on each config line) to scope an association update to members of a specific local or domain group.

 ## Additional Instructions